Universal-Basic-Compute/kinos10/blueprints/kinos/template/sources/api_reference_v2.md

 2. Copies all files from the source kin to the new kin
 3. Updates the new kin's metadata to reflect it was copied from the source kin

+This endpoint is particularly useful for creating personalized templates:
+1. Start with a base kin that has your desired configuration and files
+2. Copy it to create new instances while preserving all customizations
+3. Each copy maintains its own independent state and files

+Common use cases:
+- Create pre-configured kins with specific modes, knowledge, or settings
+- Save a well-tuned kin as a starting point for similar projects
+- Share standardized configurations across multiple instances
+- Test different variations of a kin while keeping the original intact

+The copied kin inherits all files and configurations from the source kin, making it an efficient way to replicate successful setups without starting from scratch.

 ### Build Kin

 Send a message to Aider for file creation/modification without Claude response.